metacurtis/metacurtis-v3.1/reports/shader-audit.md

 - Orphan set: JS sets "uStageProgress" but GLSL has no declaration
 - Orphan set: JS sets "uTurbulence" but GLSL has no declaration
 - Orphan set: JS sets "uSpeedMultiplier" but GLSL has no declaration
-- Orphan set: JS sets "uMotionMode" but GLSL has no declaration
 - Orphan set: JS sets "uDriftAmp" but GLSL has no declaration
 - Orphan set: JS sets "uStageIndex" but GLSL has no declaration
 - Orphan set: JS sets "uBrainRegion" but GLSL has no declaration